Understanding the Basics: What is AI?

 Key Examples of Generative AI Applications

-- Text Generation: Tools like OpenAI’s GPT models can generate human-like text based on prompts, which is useful for creating content, summarizing documents, or writing code.
+- Text Generation: GPT models of OpenAI can generate almost human-like text in response to prompts, hence can be used for content, for summarizing documents, or for writing code.

-- Music Composition: AI models are capable of composing original pieces of music by learning patterns from existing compositions, offering new creative possibilities for artists.
+- Music Composition: The AI end up composing original music by learning patterns from existing compositions and give alternate creative avenues to the artists.

 Generative AI in Business: Transforming Content Creation and Decision Making